MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

 |---|---|---|
 | 1 RU | 2 RU | 4 RU |

 > The delta between single-region-write and multi-region-write is actually less than the 1:2 ratio reflected in the table above.
-More specifically, there's a cross-region data transfer charge associated with write updates in a single-write configuration, which is not captured within the RU costs as with the multi-write configuration.
+More specifically, there's a cross-region data transfer charge associated with write updates in a single-write configuration, which isn't captured within the RU costs as with the multi-write configuration.

 - Consumed storage is billed as a flat rate for the total amount of storage (GB) consumed to host data and indexes for a given hour.